LibrePlan/libreplan/doc/src/user/en/14-custos.rst

 Users need to carry out the following steps to register hour types worked:

-* Select “Manage hour types worked ” on the “Administration” menu.
+* Select "Manage hour types worked"  on the "Administration" menu.
 * The program shows a list of existing hour types.

 .. figure:: images/hour-type-list.png